Overview

 - Biosolids used as fertilizer in agriculture

-- Sites of usage: Airports, firefighting training sites, spills
+- Other Point Sources: Airports, firefighting training sites, etc.

 What's a Knowledge Graph?